 Cutting through the noise of saturated social media channels isn’t easy.
-And as more brands become social media savvy, the competition is only intensifying.
+And as more brands become social media savvy in 2020, the competition is only intensifying.
 But they’re not YOU—and that’s your superpower on social media.
 As a budding brand or entrepreneur, your authenticity will help you stand out from the crowd.
 Having a consistent brand identity on social media will help you stand out, but there’s a number of other tactics that help as well.

 If you’re looking to grow your following on social media in 2020, we’ve got a few tips for you.
 The good news is—you’re probably already doing most of it!
 Let’s dig in.